Amber Wang, Undergraduate Volunteer

 Chizora Okolo, Undergraduate Volunteer

-Chizora Okolo is a second year undergraduate student at Northwestern University, pursuing a double major in Biology and Psychology.
+Chizora Okolo is a third year undergraduate student at Northwestern University, pursuing a double major in Biology and Psychology.
 She plans to attend medical school and is interested in working with children, with a potential focus on pediatric psychiatry or neurology.

 Her academic interests center on developmental disorders and how genetic factors influence communication.
 Through her work in the lab, she explores the biological and psychological mechanisms underlying differences in communication.